ronnie88597/Notes/cmake/command_manual.md

 ​	Evaluates the condition argument of the if clause according to the [Condition syntax](https://cmake.org/cmake/help/v3.16/command/if.html?highlight=#condition-syntax) described below.
 If the result is true, then the commands in the if block are executed.
 Otherwise, optional elseif blocks are processed in the same way.
 Finally, if no condition is true, commands in the optional else block are executed.

+​	Compound conditions are evaluated in the following order of precedence:

+​	1.Innermost parentheses are evaluated firstly.

+​	2.Next come unary tests such as: EXISTS, COMMAND, and DEFINED.

+​	3.Then binary tests such as EQUAL, LESS, LESS_EQUAL, GREATER, GREATER_EQUAL, STREQUAL, STRLESS, STRLESS_EQUAL, STRGREATER, STRGREATER_EQUAL, VERSION_EQUAL, VERSION_LESS, VERSION_LESS_EQUAL, VERSION_GREATER, VERSION_GREATER_EQUAL, and MATCHES.

+​	4.Then the boolean operators in the order NOT, AND, and finally OR.

 ## [while/endwhile](https://cmake.org/cmake/help/v3.16/command/while.html?highlight=while):

 ​	Evaluate a group of commands while a condition is true.